-3.3 Independent variables: Population Diversity
+2.3 Independent variables: Intra-Ethnic Diversity

-This research constructs a novel dataset on georeferenced population diversity at the ethnicity level using two types of proxies, namely genetic and linguistic diversity measures.
-It is important to note that both measures capture intra-ethnic population diversity as opposed to inter-ethnic diversity, which has been widely used in the existing literature that analyzes cross-country differences in population diversity.
-As previously explained, an essential feature of these diversity measures is the main source of their variation was caused exogenously by a serial founder effect (SFE).
+This research constructs a novel dataset on georeferenced intra-ethnic diversity at the ethnicity level using two types of proxies, namely genetic and linguistic diversity measures.
+It is important to note that both measures capture intra-ethnic diversity as opposed to inter-ethnic diversity, which has been widely used in the existing literature that analyzes cross-country differences in population diversity.
+As previously explained, an essential feature of these diversity measures is that the main source of their variation was caused exogenously by a serial founder effect (SFE).

 The analysis constructs a novel dataset on georeferenced genetic diversity at the ethnicity level using the most comprehensive genomic data set on human micro-satellite variation to date (Pemberton et al., 2013).
-In particular, Pemberton et al. (2013) combine eight previous population-genetic data sets and analyze them following a standardized procedure, which ensures all the data is produced
+In particular, Pemberton et al. (2013) combine eight previous population-genetic datasets and analyze them following a standardized procedure, which ensures all the data is produced following a uniform method, ensuring comparability across populations and samples.
+This dataset contains information on 645 common single-nucleotide protein (SNP) loci for 5435 individuals from 267 independent ethnicities.
+There are two main advantages of using this data.
+First, it is based on predominantly indigenous populations, which ensures the population inhabited the same location for a prolonged period of time and lowers a potential concern generated by a possible admixture of populations (Pemberton et al., 2013).
+Second, the SNP's included in the analysis are "neutral" to selection, i.e. they are not involved in processes that encode proteins and thus are not subject to natural selection (Kimura, 1983).